yardcooper/wh/Total.md

 - Conducted thorough testing of the both frontend and backend using Selenium, JUnit, and Mockito to ensure it’s reliable, scalable, and met all requirements.
 - Leveraged powerful technologies such as Redis and Spring Data Redis (SDR) to optimize system speed and efficiency and reduce latency, ultimately resulting in a 20% decrease in data retrieval time.
 - Customized Lambda functions integrated with 3rd party payment APIs and Amazon SNS, resulting in a significant reduction in operational costs.
-- Improved system performance by 30% through refactoring code to deliver asynchronous commnunication between microservices using Apache Kafka.
+- Improved system performance by 30% through refactoring code to deliver asynchronous communication between microservices using Apache Kafka.
 - Enhanced the Software Development Life Cycle (SDLC) by implementing an effective strategy for troubleshooting latency issues through the design and maintenance of an error-tracking system utilizing the Zipkin.
 - Automated CI/CD pipelines using Jenkins to reduce human errors and speed up production processes from 10+ days to 2 days.
 - Contributed to deployment of containerized applications to Amazon EKS writing Kubernetes deployment scripts.
 - Built stable and scalable environment on AWS customizing Terraform scripts resulting in 20% reduction in infrastructure cost.
+- Participated in all Scrum activities including sprint planning, creating user stories, and sprint retrospectives
 - Managed GitHub repositories and permissions, including branching and tagging.
 - Established and maintained a close, interpersonal working relationship with suppliers.